 \section{Defending VAEs}

 Given these approaches to attacking VAEs, the critical question is now how to defend them.
-This problem was not considered by these prior works.

-To solve it, we first need to consider the question: what makes VAEs vulnerable to adversarial attacks?
+This problem was not considered by prior works.
+To address it, we first need to consider what makes VAEs vulnerable to adversarial attacks.
 We argue that two key factors dictate whether we can perform a successful attack on a VAE: a) whether we can induce significant changes in the encoding distribution $q_{\phi}(\v{z}|\v{x})$ through only small changes in the data $\v{x}$, and b) whether we can induce significant changes in the reconstructed images through only small changes to the latents $\v{z}$.
-The first of these relates to the \emph{\textbf{smoothness}} of the encoder mapping, the latter to the smoothness of the decoder mapping.
+The first of these relates to the \emph{smoothness} of the encoder mapping, the latter to the smoothness of the decoder mapping.

 Consider, for the sake of argument, the case where the encoder--decoder process is almost completely noiseless.
-Here successful reconstruction places no direct pressure for similar encodings to correspond to similar images: given sufficiently powerful networks, we can have an embedding where very small changes to $\v{z}$ imply very large changes to the reconstructed image because there is no ambiguity in the ``correct'' encoding of a particular datapoint.
-In essence, we can have a lookup--table style behaviour, where nearby realisations of $\v{z}$ do not necessarily relate to each other and very different images can have very similar encodings.
+Here successful reconstruction places no direct pressure for similar encodings to correspond to similar images: given sufficiently powerful networks, very small changes to embeddings $\v{z}$ can imply very large changes to the reconstructed image; there is no ambiguity in the ``correct'' encoding of a particular datapoint.
+In essence, we can have lookup--table style behaviour -- nearby realisations of $\v{z}$ do not necessarily relate to each other and very different images can have very similar encodings.

-Such a system will now be very vulnerable to adversarial attacks: small changes to the image can lead to large changes in the encoding, and small changes to the encoding can lead to large changes in the reconstruction.
-Our autoencoder will also tend to overfit and have gaps in the aggregate posterior $q_{\phi}(\v{z})$ as each $q_{\phi}(\v{z}|\v{x}_n)$ will be tightly peaked.
-This can then easily be exploited by an adversary.
+This will now be very vulnerable to adversarial attacks: small input changes can lead to large changes in the encoding, and small encoding changes can lead to large changes in the reconstruction.
+It will also tend to overfit and have gaps in the aggregate posterior, $q_{\phi}(\v{z})=\frac{1}{N}\sum_{n=1}^N q_{\phi}(\v{z}|\v{x}_n)$, as each $q_{\phi}(\v{z}|\v{x}_n)$ will be sharply peaked.
+These gaps can then be exploited by an adversary.